High Profile Defaults in the World of Trade Finance

 They tend to play down risk management while focusing solely on business expansion.

-This can lead to a rapid escalation in business flow, but at the same time, it increases the risk that lower quality deals will be onboarded.
+This can lead to a rapid escalation in business flow, and simultaneously increase the risk of onboarding poor quality deals.

 There may be little consequences in the short term; however, further down the road, there can be important consequences if a loan book suffers from significant weaknesses.

-Risk management is critical – an old-fashioned mantra that never goes out of date.
+Risk management is critical – an old-fashioned mantra that never goes outdated

 The players involved in a successful transaction tend to minimise the risk while maximising the value.